jina-ai/jina/README.md

 **Jina** is *the* cloud-native neural search framework powered by the state-of-the-art AI and deep learning.
 It is **long-term supported** by a full-time, [venture-backed team](https://jina.ai).

-**🌌 The Universal Search Solution** - Jina enables large-scale index and query of any kind on multiple platforms and architectures.
+🌌 **The Universal Search Solution** - Jina enables large-scale index and query of any kind on multiple platforms and architectures.
 Whether you are searching for images, video clips, audio snippets, long legal documents, short tweets, Jina can handle them all.

-**🚀 High Performant & State-of-the-Art** - Jina aims at AI-in-production.
+🚀 **High Performant & State-of-the-Art** - Jina aims at AI-in-production.
 You can easily scale out your VideoBERT, Xception, your word tokenizer, image segmenter and database to handle billion-level data.
 Features such as replicas and shards come off-the-shelf.

-**🐣 System Engineering Made Easy** - Jina offers a one-stop solution that frees you from handcrafting and gluing packages, libraries and databases.
-With the most intuitive API and [dashboard UI](https://github.com/jina-ai/dashboard), building a cloud-native search system is just a minute thing.
+🐣 **System Engineering Made Easy** - Jina offers a one-stop solution that frees you from handcrafting and gluing packages, libraries and databases.
+[With the most intuitive API and dashboard UI](https://github.com/jina-ai/dashboard), building a cloud-native search system is just a minute thing.

-**🧩 Powerful Extensions, Simple Integration** - New AI model for Jina?
+🧩 **Powerful Extensions, Simple Integration** - New AI model for Jina?
 Simply write a Python script or build a Docker image.
 Plugging in new algorithms has never been that easy, as it should be.
-Check out [Jina Hub (beta)](https://github.com/jina-ai/jina-hub) and find more extensions on different use-cases contributed by the community.
+[Check out Jina Hub (beta)](https://github.com/jina-ai/jina-hub) and find more extensions on different use-cases contributed by the community.

 Jina is an open-source project.
-[We are hiring](https://jina.ai/jobs) AI engineers, full-stack developers, evangelists, PMs to build *the* next neural search eco-system in open-source.
+[We are hiring](https://jina.ai/jobs) AI engineers, full-stack developers, evangelists, PMs to build the next neural search eco-system in open-source.

-## Contents
+## Table of Contents

 <img align="right" width="350px" src="./.github/install.png" />